theodumont/superpixels-segmentation/README.md

 ## 4. Results
+The algorithm is evaluated on the Berkeley Segmentation Dataset 500.
+It yields results in terms of boundary adherence that are comparable to the ones obtained with state of the art algorithms including SLIC, while significantly improving on these algorithms in terms of compactness and undersegmentation.

 ![An output image](./report/pics/img_bsd_res2_readme.png)
 _Application of the model to an image of the BSD500.
 Original image (left) and superpixel segmented image with each superpixel being displayed with the average color of the pixels belonging to it (right)._